Imaging-AI-for-Health-virtual-lab/SHAP-in-repeated-nested-CV/README.md

 ```

 ## Usage
 You can run the 3 notebooks in Google Colab.
-To reproduce the exact results of our study, please Change the value of `num_trials` to 100 inside the notebooks.
+To reproduce the exact results of our study, please change the value of `num_trials` to 100 inside the notebooks.